CPE Requirements for CPAs in Louisiana

-In the state of Louisiana, each licensee who must meet continuing professional education requirements as mandated by the Board is also required to complete a course in professional ethics, the contents of which must be pre-approved by the Board.
-The requirement is typically for 3 CPE credit hours.
+In Louisiana, each licensee must also complete a course in professional ethics.
+But the Board must pre-approve the contents of this course in order to qualify.
+Typically, this requirement is for 3 CPE credit hours.

-CPE certificate holders who participate in attest engagements during the calendar year are also required to complete no less than 8 hours in the subjects of Accounting and Auditing during the calendar year.
-This includes being responsible for performing substantial portions of the procedures or being responsible for planning, directing or reporting on attest engagement.
-Persons who plan, direct and report generally include the in-charge accountant, supervisor or manager, and the firm partner who signs or authorizes someone to sign the attest engagement report on behalf of the firm.
+Those who participate in attest engagements must complete at least 8 hours in Accounting and Auditing subjects each year.
+This includes responsibility for performing substantial portions of the procedures as well as planning, directing or reporting on attest engagement.
+Persons who plan, direct and report generally include the in-charge accountant, supervisor or manager.
+Also, the firm partner who signs or authorizes someone to sign the attest engagement report on behalf of the firm.

 Credit Limitations and Calculation

-Furthermore, licensees who are active participants in courses at an accredited college or university can claim up to 15 hours of CPE credit per semester hour completed, or if the individual is taking a quarter-year course, up to 10 CPE hours per quarter hour successfully completed.
-Audit hours are worth 1 CPE credit hour.
+Furthermore, licensees taking courses at an accredited university can claim up to 15 CPE hours per semester hour completed.
+Alternatively, if the individual takes a quarter-year course, up to 10 CPE hours per quarter hour successfully completed.
+Also, audit hours are worth 1 CPE credit hour.

-Personal development courses are a viable means of obtaining CPE credit, though this method is limited to 20 hours per year.
+Personal development courses are accepted for CPE credit, though this method is limited to 20 hours per year.

-Credit can be obtained for authoring and subsequently publishing instructional or educational material and is limited to 10 hours per calendar year.
-Credit for writing published articles, books and CPE programs will be awarded in an amount to be determined by a Board representative.
+Individuals can obtain credit for authoring and subsequently publishing instructional or educational material.
+But this method may not exceed 10 hours per calendar year.
+Also, credit for authorship will only be awarded in an amount to be determined by a Board representative.

-Only self-study which is interactive in nature will be approved for CPE credit.
-Half credits are accepted prior to earning the first full hour.
-However, for all other methods of continuing professional education, half-hour credits cannot be obtained until the first full hour has been earned.
+Only interactive self-study will be approved for CPE credit.
+The Board will accept half credits prior to the licensee earning the first full hour.
+However, for all other CPE methods, half-hour credits cannot be obtained until after earning the first full hour.

-Credit may be allowed for successful completion of exams such as the CMA, CISA and CFP at 5 credits per exam hour passed but is limited to 20 hours per calendar year.
+CPAs can obtain credit for successfully completing exams such as the CMA, CISA and CFP.
+This method calculates as 5 credits per exam hour passed, but cannot surpass 20 hours per calendar year.

 Other Policies and Exemptions

-CPAs are automatically exempt from license renewal requirements so long as they are not offering their services to any parties and belong to one of the following categories:
+Some CPAs are exempt from license renewal requirements so long as they refrain from offering their services to any parties.
+The categories below describe qualifying conditions: